MassOS-Linux/MassOS/installation-guide.md

 # Installation Guide
 This guide aims to guide you through the installation of MassOS.
-# Note
-MassOS is still in development/testing.
-Daily driver use is not recommended.
 # System Requirements
 - At least 8GB of free disk space (16GB+ recommended).
 - At least 1GB of RAM (2GB recommended).
 - MassOS must be installed from an existing ("host") GNU/Linux system.
 If you don't have one installed, you can use another distro's LiveCD instead.
 # Release Notes
-This is the testing branch for the next upcoming version of MassOS.
-It currently contains the following changes, however is subject to more changes before it's released:
+This is version 2021.09 of MassOS.
+It contains the following changes since the previous version, 2021.08.2:

 - Fixed bug in `/etc/vimrc` causing an annoying warning.
 - Added the following software: CMatrix, cowsay, figlet, Galculator, Gparted, Gutenprint, htop, pavucontrol, Thunderbird, xfce4-taskmanager, sl.